LUPSET HEALTH CENTRE PRACTICE LEAFLET CONTENTS

 You can book an appointment with a GP of your choice or with any GP.
 If you book with any GP then you have a right to an appointment within 48 hours.
 If you wish to see any clinician (i.e. GP or Practice Nurse you have a right to an appointment within 24 hours).
 In accordance with paragraph 18 of Schedule 5 of the Primary Medical Services Contract you have a right to express a preference of practitioner.
 Please inform our reception staff if you wish to do this.
 However please bear in mind that due to GP leave, sickness or at busy times it may not be able to give you an appointment with your preferred GP within the above timescale.

 Booking an appointment at the surgery.
+Unfortunately at this present time due to covid restrictions you are unable to book appointments on the internet.
 You can now book over the Internet.
 You will need a user name and password which are supplied by reception staff.
 You can also book via the NHE app for which you will have to register centrally.
 Otherwise you can book face to face or by telephone.
 Please do note that it will be very busy first thing in the morning so please bear with us.
 We open our lines at 8am and you may be in a queue, but we typically have between 3 and 6 members of staff answering the calls on a first come first served basis so please stay in the queue if possible.
 If you hang up and call back you will unfortunately go to the back of the same queue.

 Please remember that when choosing a telephone option from the menu you do not have to wait to hear all the options.
 If you know the option you require simply choose the one you want as soon as the call is connected – saving you time and money.
 The options are: